shardullavekar/android-sdk/ReadMe.md

 6. Access Token &nbsp;
 7. Transaction ID &nbsp;

-### Generating Access Token and transaction_id
+### Generating Access Token and Transaction ID
 A valid access token should be generated on your server using your `Client ID` and `Client Secret` and the token is then passed on to the application.
 Access token will be valid for a max of 30 minutes after generation.

-An Unique transaction_id must be generated on your server for every order initiated with Instamojo APIs.
+An Unique transaction_id must be generated on your server to create an Order.

 ### Creating Order Object
 With all the mandatory fields mentioned above, a `Order` object can created.